Congressional District # 08

 BETTER BRITE PLATING CO.
 CHROME AND ZINC SHOPSEPA ID# WIT560010118

-Site DescriptionThe Better Brite Plating Company Chrome and Zinc Shops site, located in Brown County, Wisconsin, is a four-acre site and comprises two sections of land that are divided by a residential area.
+Site DescriptionThe Better Brite Plating Company Chrome and Zinc Shops site, located in Brown County, Wisconsin, is a four-acre site.
+It is comprised of two sections of land that are divided by a residential area.
 Formerly, groundwater was used for drinking water by both residents and the City of DePere in the vicinity of the site.
 Metal plating operations were conducted at the Chrome Shop from 1978 until 1985 and at the Zinc Shop from 1968 until 1989.
 It has been estimated that between 20,000 and 60,000 gallons of plating solution leaked from inground plating tanks at the Chrome Shop.
 In addition, spillage of contaminated wastes has been documented.

 Site ResponsibilityThe Wisconsin Department of Natural Resources (WDNR) is operating and maintaining the groundwater withdrawal system at the Zinc Shop, and maintaining the soil covers at both the Chrome Shop and Zinc Shop.
-U.S. EPA is partially funding WDNR, but this funding is scheduled to be discontinued for work after July 17, 2011.
+U.S. EPA partially funded WDNR until July 18.
+2011.

 Threats and Contaminants